SamPorter1984/Bulls/README.md

 tx which stores separate 256 bools took 198097 gas.
 ```

 Vs 277204 gas in 0.7.x.
-Tests however, use external library.
+Tests however, use bulls as external library.
 Calling another contract is a luxury today, and that's not the only thing you can fix to make user experience better.

 ## How to use: